 New income, sales, use or other tax laws, statutes, rules, regulations or ordinances could be enacted at any time, which could adversely affect our business operations and financial performance.
 Further, existing tax laws, statutes, rules, regulations or ordinances could be interpreted, changed, modified or applied adversely to us.
-For example, legislation enacted in 2017, informally known as the Tax Cuts and Jobs Act (the "2017 Tax Act"), enacted many significant changes to the U.S. tax laws.
+For example, the 2017 Tax Act, enacted many significant changes to the U.S. tax laws.
 Future guidance from the Internal Revenue Service and other tax authorities with respect to the 2017 Tax Act may affect us, and certain aspects of the 2017 Tax Act could be repealed or modified in future legislation.
-For example, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") modified certain provisions of the 2017 Tax Act.
+For example, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") and the Consolidated Appropriations Act, 2021 (CA) modified certain provisions of the 2017 Tax Act.
 In addition, it is uncertain if and to what extent various states will conform to the 2017 Tax Act, the CARES Act, or any newly enacted federal tax legislation.
 Changes in corporate tax rates, the realization of net deferred tax assets relating to our operations, the taxation of foreign earnings, and the deductibility of expenses under the 2017 Tax Act or future reform legislation could have a material impact on the value of our deferred tax assets, could result in significant one-time charges, and could increase our future U.S. tax expense.

-Our ability to use net operating losses to offset future taxable income may be subject to limitations.
+Our ability to use net operating losses and other tax attributes to offset future taxable income or taxes may be subject to limitations.

-As of December 31, 2019, we had net operating loss ("NOL") carryforwards for U.S. federal and state tax purposes of approximately \$164.0 million and \$110.5 million, respectively.
+As of December 31, 2020, we had net operating loss ("NOL") carryforwards for U.S. federal and state tax purposes of approximately \$169.9 million and \$118.6 million, respectively.
 Included in these amounts are NOLs acquired through the merger with Asterias (see below).
-A portion of the federal and state NOL carryforwards will begin to expire, if not utilized, in varying amounts between 2027 and 2039.
+A portion of the federal and state NOL carryforwards will begin to expire, if not utilized, in varying amounts between 2027 and 2037.
 NOLs that expire unused will be unavailable to offset future income tax liabilities.
-Under federal income tax law, federal NOLs incurred in 2018 and in future years may be carried forward indefinitely.
+Under federal income tax law, federal NOLs incurred in tax years beginning after December 31, 2017, may be carried forward indefinitely, but the deductibility of such NOLs in tax years beginning after December 31, 2020, is limited to 80% of taxable income.
 It is uncertain if and to what extent various states that we may operate in will conform to the federal tax law.
 In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "IRC"), and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its prechange NOL carryforwards and other pre-change tax attributes to offset its post-change income or taxes may be limited.
 We may experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which may be outside of our control.
 If an ownership change occurs and our ability to use our NOL carryforwards is materially limited, it would harm our future operating results by effectively increasing our future tax obligations.
 In addition, at the state level, there may be periods during which the use of net operating loss carryforwards is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
+For example, in 2020 California enacted A.B.
+85 which imposed limits on the usability of California state net operating losses and certain tax credits in tax y